srushti186/srushti186.github.io/README.md

-This is my first Collage project , where I create a webpage using HTML and CSS
+This was my first Collage project , where I created a webpage using HTML and CSS